skypilot-org/skypilot/examples/karpenter/README.md

     Note: Kubernetes cluster autoscaling is enabled.
 All GPUs that can be provisioned may not be listed here.
 Refer to your autoscaler's node pool configuration to see the list of supported GPUs.
     ```

-## Running pods for development with SkyPilot
+## Quickstart: Launch a development pod

 You can provision a pod for interactive development with SSH on your Kubernetes cluster using SkyPilot.
 Our [docs explain this in detail](https://skypilot.readthedocs.io/en/latest/examples/interactive-development.html), but we will show some examples here.